CHAPTER RESPONSE/POSITION ON LEGISLATIVE and ADVOCACY INITIATIVES

 National Legislative Initiatives - are managed by the National NASW office regarding federal issues.
 The Chapter does not develop separate positions on federal legislative issues.

 - Requests from National to share information with Chapter membership on positions taken will be considered as appropriate based on time constraints.
-NASW Colorado staff may forward such information to the Chapter Legislative Committee listserv, Chapter Board, and /or the Chapter membership at large.
-Such information may be shared in meetings, by email, or via the Chapter website.
-National NASW occasionally directs the Chapter office to send a letter.
-In such cases, it is not necessary to gain consensus prior to sending out such correspondence.
-A copy of the letter should be sent to the Board/Legislative Committee for information only.
+NASW Colorado staff may share such information with the Chapter Legislative Committee listserv, Chapter Board, the Chapter membership and the broader social work community.

 - A national organization may seek direct endorsement/support from the Colorado Chapter for an initiative that National has already endorsed.
-The Executive Director shall send an e-mail with the request to the Executive Committee.
 The Executive Committee determines if the request should go to the entire board and/or the Legislative Committee before acting upon it, or may choose to act on it directly based on time constraints and/or content.

 - A request is made to the Chair of the Legislative Committee, who oversees the process for developing a Chapter position on a legislative initiative.

-- The legislative initiative is reviewed, discussed, and deliberated with the Legislative Committee, the Legislative Listserv, the Chapter Board, and other Chapter Committees as appropriate.
-This process may be conducted in person, by phone, on-line, or via email in consideration of the time constraints.
-Such time constraints requires the Chair set a deadline for responding/participating in the process.*
+- The legislative initiative is reviewed, discussed, and deliberated with the Legislative Committee, and, when appropriate, the Chapter Board and other Chapter Committees.
+Time constraints may require that the Chair set a deadline for responding/participating in the process.*

 - When the deadline for discussion is reached, the Chair conveys an overview of the discussion to the Legislative Committee.
 The Legislative Committee then votes on a position the Chapter will take. (*This step does not occur under an urgent time constraint; refer to Expedited Policy).